Hivekind/fine-tune-model/README.md

 We fine-tune the model on the IMDB dataset for sentiment analysis.
 The training was done on Google Colab.
 The fine-tuned model is saved in the `movie_sentiment_model` directory.
 The model is saved in the `model.safetensors` format.

-You can find the fine-tuning code here:
+You can find the fine-tuning code [here](colab/fine_tune_imdb.ipynb).

-- `colab/fine_tune_imdb.ipynb` notebook

 ## Running the model for sentiment analysis on Colab

 After fine-tuning the model, we can run the model on Google Colab for sentiment analysis, using the Gradio UI.
-You can find the code here:
+You can find the code [here](colab/movie_sentiment_analysis_UI.ipynb).

-- `colab/movie_sentiment_analysis_UI.ipynb` notebook

 ## Docker image for fine-tuned model